 In Vitro Fertilization Options

 There are various ways to perform IVF.
 In vitro fertilization truly depends on your age and fertility potential (ovarian reserve- number of eggs in the ovary).
-If you need help with fertility or have questions about IVF, contact a fertility center.
+If you need help with fertility or have questions about In vitro fertilization, contact a fertility center.
 Advanced Fertility Center of Texas does not turn away complex patients with a medical history or with the diagnosis of low ovarian reserve.
-Advanced fertility center of Texas can provide you with a second opinion if you have previously attempted IVF.
-We are one of the few centers in the country where nutritional support , acupuncture and wellness programs are provided in one center for optimization of the IVF process.
+Advanced fertility center of Texas can provide you with a second opinion if you have previously attempted In vitro fertilization.
+We are one of the few centers in the country where nutritional support, acupuncture, and wellness programs are provided in one center for optimization of the IVF process.
 Our fertility specialists will guide you through the process with professional recommendations and support.
 For a consultation, call 713-467-4488 and see what Advanced Fertility Center of Texas has to offer for IVF.